-Key audit matter How the scope of our audit addressed the key audit matter Potential impairment of capitalised exploration and evaluation costs.
-The Group has intangible assets, comprising exploration and evaluation project costs, the most significant of which are the CS Pozzolan, Bay State and County Line projects within SR Minerals Inc. In respect of all material intangible assets our audit work included, but was not restricted to: Substantive testing on expenditure capitalised in the year to ensure it was permitted under accounting Together, the CS, Bay State and County Line projects constitute a significant proportion of the capitalised standards; exploration costs in Sunrise Group.
-Both Bay State and County Line projects have seen minimal expenditure in recent years as the Group focuses on the CS Project.
-Reviewing progress on exploration and evaluation activities at each of the licence areas to assess whether there was evidence which would indicate a potential impairment trigger; There is a risk that the criteria set out in IFRS 6 associated with the capitalisation of exploration and evaluation expenditure may no longer be appropriate and that capitalised costs to date exceed recoverable amount for • Reviewing approved budget forecasts and minutes of board meetings to confirm the intention to continue exploration work on the licences; and the sites. • Review and challenge of the directors' assessment of whether there are any indicators of impairment The directors are required to assess whether there are any indicators of impairment of these assets.
+Key audit matter How the scope of our audit addressed the key audit matter Potential impairment of capitalised exploration and evaluation expenditure Intangible assets (Note 9), comprise In respect of all material exploration and evaluation assets our audit work included: Deferred exploration and evaluation project expenditure, the most significant of which are the exploration projects located in USA.
+Substantive testing of expenditure capitalised in the year to ensure that it was permitted under accounting standards; Exploration costs may only be capitalised and deferred if they meet the IFRS criteria of an asset and represent valid project costs. • Reviewing progress on exploration and evaluation activities at each of the licence areas to assess whether there was evidence which would indicate a A regular assessment is required for indicators of impairment of these assets.
 Any assessment of value in use requires that accumulated costs be assessed against the likelihood that such costs will be recoverable against future exploitation or sale.
-This requires management to use their sector experience, apply their specialist expertise and form a conclusive judgement as whether or not, on the balance of evidence, further exploration is justified to determine if an economically viable mining operation can be established in future. to capitalised costs and discussion around any key judgemental areas.
+This requires management to potential impairment trigger; Reviewing approved budget forecasts and minutes of board meetings to confirm the intention to continue exploration work on the licences; use their sector experience, apply their specialist expertise and form a conclusive judgement as whether or not, on the balance of evidence, further exploration is justified to determine if an economically viable mining operation can Reviewing the 6 monthly Board assessment of projects for indications of impairment and inspecting documentary evidence of the review; be established in future.
+Impairment indicators within IFRS 6 need to be met to confirm viability, an objective set of criteria for continued deferral.
+Challenging the directors' assessment of whether there are any indicators of impairment and discussing any key judgemental areas.